Virus Hunters<@VM>Inoculate your computer system with one of these antivirus products and some common sense

 With large client installations, reporting is an essential part of catching attacks early.
 Reporting can help set up protection against new threats before they spread.
 Some products, such as Symantec's Norton and Network Associates' McAfee, offer a central console from which administrators can control how the product is deployed and check activity logs and other reports from client systems.

-But just as important as any virus protection product is applying rigorous administrative policies to networks and teaching users a little common sense.
+But just as important as any virus protection product is applying rigorous administrative policies to networks and teaching users to apply a little common sense.

 Santa Cruz, Calif.